 Those wishing to marry in Maine must obtain a Marriage License before a marriage takes place.
 The purpose of a marriage license is to provide proof that a couple is allowed to enter into a legally recognized marriage.
 A Marriage License is not the same as a Marriage Certificate -- a Marriage Certificate is proof of marriage, available after a couple is legally married.

 Marriage licenses can be issued on a walk-in basis.
 Effective April 25, 2017, when applying for your marriage license, please allow approximately 45-60 minutes to complete the application process.
-Licenses are issued between 8:00 A.M. to 3:30 P.M.
-Monday through Friday and until 5:30 P.M. on Thursdays.
+Licenses are issued during normal working hours.
 The cost is $40.00 for the license.
 Both parties must be present.

 To save some time, you may download and fill in the Marriage Intention Application in black ink and bring or mail it into the Clerk's office.
 Please be sure to read all of the requirements below.

 1.)
 Where To Obtain Your Marriage License: